 In an effort to bring some clarity to the situation, Birketts has now published an updated version of its free guide, ‘Brexit and GDPR: What you need to know and do.’
 The guide, originally published in November 2020, comprises a summary of the headline issues and terms that organisations need to be aware of, together with a practical checklist enabling organisations to identify what compliance steps they will need to take.

 Advice in brief

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
-Law covered as at November 2019.
+Law covered as at June 2021.